marklogic-community/marklogicworkflow/documentation/SPRINTS.md

 - Activity: Set process variable activity with multiple from and to (simple XPath evaluation)
  - See if there is an equivalent BPMN2 method - may just be a variable assignment on each step instead
  - Create import step for this BPMN2 method
- - Create CPF step to represent this
+ - Create CPF action to represent this
 - TEST Evaluation: Support for (/some/path/one,/some/path/two)[1] style evaluation for set task
 - DONE Tools: Process Data model XSD (for modeler import)
 - IN PROGRESS Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic